-There are no generally applicable restrictions governing the recruitment and selection of franchisees or franchisee's suppliers.
+There are no generally applicable restrictions governing the recruitment and selection of franchisees or franchisee's suppliers, the locations of franchised outlets or the distance between outlets.
 However, it is important to note that such restrictions do exist in certain industries whose products or services are specifically regulated, such as the tobacco industry and the alcohol industry.

-In the case of a sub-franchising structure, who must make pre-sale disclosures to sub-franchisees?
+15 In the case of a sub-franchising structure, who must make presale disclosures to sub-franchisees?
 If the sub-franchisor must provide disclosure, what must be disclosed concerning the franchisor and the contractual or other relationship between the franchisor and the sub-franchisor?

-Each of the Canadian Franchise Acts imposes the obligation to disclose upon 'franchisors', the definition of which includes a sub-franchisor with regard to its relationship with a sub-franchisee.
+Each of the Canadian Franchise Acts imposes the obligation to disclose upon 'franchisors', the definition of which includes a subfranchisor with regard to its relationship with a sub-franchisee.
 Accordingly, pre-sale disclosures must be made to a sub-franchisee by the sub-franchisor in accordance with the same procedural and substantive requirements, and exemptions pertaining thereto, that apply to franchisors with regard to their relationships with their franchisees.
 Moreover, information regarding a sub-franchisor's relationship with the franchisor must be disclosed to a prospective sub-franchisee, but only to the extent that such information constitutes a material fact or is necessary for the sub-franchisor to properly acquit itself of its duty to furnish the information expressly prescribed by the relevant statutory and regulatory provisions governing disclosure.

-46 What is the compliance procedure for making pre-contractual disclosure in your country?
+16 What is the compliance procedure for making pre-contractual disclosure in your country?
 How often must the disclosures be updated?